terrimporter/CO1Classifier/README.md

 ### v4

 This version was updated to include COI sequences mined from GenBank [April 2019] and the BOLD data releases [iBOL_phase2.0_COI.tsv to iBOL_phase_6.50_COI.tsv].
+GenBank sequences were filtered to only include those 500bp+, containing no nucleotide ambiguities, and with a binomial species name.
+BOLD sequences were parsed from the BOLD data releases from http://v3.boldsystems.org/index.php/datarelease and filtered to only include those 500bp+, no more than 3 ambiguous bases, and containing a binomial species name.
 This page will be updated with updated cutoffs when available.
 For now use the recommended cutoffs for v3 (below).

 ### v3.2